KathidB/KathidB/README.md

 Shortly, I plan to constantly improve my skills and soon start learning React.
 <br>Gaining commercial experience would be an excellent opportunity for me to grow.

+### Projects

+All my designs are constantly improved and still being worked on.
+The designs in the portfolio are focused on functionality, and it was not a priority for them to look good visually at the current stage of production.

 <br/>